 While these steps are important in establishing a strong foundation for TPRM, they are not enough on their own.
 An effective Third-Party Risk Management program should also consider the following:

-- Managing such a large number of vendors also requires prioritization of high risk over lower risk vendors.
+- Managing such a large number of vendors also requires prioritization of high-risk over lower-risk vendors.
 However, it is still essential to regularly assess all vendors against the same standardized checks to ensure nothing falls through the cracks.

 - Managing third-party risk is not a “set-and-forget” endeavor.
 Vendor questionnaires should not only be part of the onboarding process but also be completed on at least an annual basis.
 Vendors require continuous monitoring, with regular assessments and checks to ensure their security posture is healthy.

 With these considerations in mind, it is clear that effective TPRM requires significant time and resources.
 Information security teams must attend to all other facets of your organization’s security program and may not have the necessary capability to thoroughly manage third-party risk.
+The most cost-effective workaround to this problem is to leverage the services of a managed TPRM provider.